🦋 WHEN WAS THE LAST TIME YOU WERE THERE FOR YOURSELF? → EXPLORE SELF-LOVE WORKBOOK

 ⚠️ A Gentle Reminder for Emotional Safety

-If your negative self-talk feels overwhelming or deeply rooted, please remember: You do not have to do this alone.
+If your negative self-talk feels overwhelming, deeply rooted, or connected to painful experiences from your past, please remember: you do not have to carry that burden alone.
 It is okay to seek support from a therapist, counselor, or trusted person.
+Asking for help is not a sign of weakness.
+It is often a sign of courage, self-respect, and a willingness to care for yourself in a deeper way.

 🌼 When Negative Self-Talk Begins to Shift